ericlemes/sonar-generic-metrics/README.md

 }
 ```

 These will be the metrics registered by the server during server startup.
 You can register as many as you want, but bear in mind that they will all be registered in one go.
 If you have more than one project scanner by SonarQube that uses different metrics, on the server side, they all needs to be together.
-For example, if Project 1 uses Metric 1 and Project 2 uses Metric 2, your json file on server side must have all the metrics in a single file.
+For example, if `Project` 1 uses `Metric 1` and `Project 2` uses `Metric 2`, your json file on server side must have all the metrics in a single file.

 The metric `key` is very important.
 This is an unique identifier for your metric and must not clash with any other existing metric.